Second order hydrodynamics based on effective kinetic theory and electromagnetic signals from QGP: Abstract

 \section{Abstract}

-We study thermal particle production from relativistic heavy ion collisions in presence of viscosities by employing the recently developed second order dissipative hydrodynamic formulation estimated within a quasiparticle description of thermal QCD (Quantum Chromo-Dynamics) medium.
+We study the thermal dilepton and photon production from relativistic heavy ion collisions in presence of viscosities by employing the recently developed second order dissipative hydrodynamic formulation estimated within a quasiparticle description of thermal QCD (Quantum Chromo-Dynamics) medium.
 The sensitivity of shear and bulk viscous pressures to the temperature dependence of relaxation time is analyzed within one dimensional boost invariant expansion of quark gluon plasma (QGP).
-The dissipative corrections to the phase-space distribution functions are obtained from the Chapman-Enskog like iterative solution of effective Boltzmann equation in the relaxation time approximation.
+The dissipative corrections to the phase-space distribution functions upto first order in gradients are obtained from the Chapman-Enskog like iterative solution of effective Boltzmann equation in the relaxation time approximation.
 Thermal dilepton and photon production rates for QGP are calculated by employing this viscous modified distribution function.
-Particle emission yields are quantified for the longitudinal expansion of QGP with different temperature dependent relaxation times.
-Our analysis employing this second order hydrodynamic model indicates that the particle spectra gets enhanced by both bulk and shear viscosities and is well behaved.
-Also, the particle yields are found to be sensitive to relaxation time.
+Yields of these particles are quantified for the longitudinal expansion of QGP with different temperature dependent relaxation times.
+Our analysis employing this second order hydrodynamic model indicates that the spectra of dileptons and photons gets enhanced by both bulk and shear viscosities and is well behaved.
+Also, these particle yields are found to be sensitive to relaxation time.
+Further, we do a comparison of these particle spectra with a standard hydrodynamic formulation.